 Angie Mattson Stegall is a Wayfinder (Business and Life Coach) and an award-winning author of five books.

-Wayfinding is the term Angie uses to describe the work she does with people – usually business owners, professionals, and millennials.
+Wayfinding is the term Angie uses to describe the work she does with people – usually business owners and professionals.
 Wayfinding is about inquiry, impact, and clarity.

 - Who are you?

 - How will you get from where you are to where you want to be?